 Anti-bacterial

-Sandalwood is one of the most common fragrances available.
+Sandalwood is a popular, healing fragrance.
 It is a great all-rounder that cleanses the spiritual body and offers some very powerful antibacterial properties.

 Increase creativity